ryhyh98/Youtubedownload/PRD.md

 *   To provide a simple and intuitive way for users to download YouTube videos and music.
 *   To offer users choices in download quality for both video and audio.
-*   To create a standalone application that is easy to distribute and run on Windows.
+*   To create a standalone application that is easy to distribute and run on Windows without external dependencies.

 ## 3. Features